-It can be hard to get enough vitamin D each day through sun exposure and food alone, so taking vitamin D supplements can help.
+It can be hard to get enough vitamin D each day through sun exposure and food alone, so taking vitamin D supplements could help.

-There has been some controversy over the amount of vitamin D needed for healthy functioning.
-Recent research indicates that we need more vitamin D than was once thought.
+There has been some debate over the amount of vitamin D required for optimal functioning.
+Recent studies indicate that we need more vitamin D than previously thought.

 - standardization of methods for measuring vitamin D levels

 - the difference between free and total vitamin D testing

 - defining low vitamin D status (insufficiency versus deficiency)